Vasundhra-Gupta/C-Cpp/cpp.md

 ## git rebase and reflog
 - rebase rewrites history.
 rebase is always done on sub branch not main, and ensure u are on same branch u want to rebase.
+(added in notes branch)
+- It's like we commit something in new branch and then commit in main branch too afterwards, due to which main branch is ahead of new branch.
+Then we want the changes in new branch too, so we merge (which is an extra message???)
 </body>
 </html>